Achievable logoAchievable logo

 Large investment advisers

 Advisory firms with at least $100 million of AUM are considered large investment advisers.
-Once a firm obtains $100 million of AUM, they are eligible to register with the SEC as a federally covered adviser.
-If the firm exceeds $110 million of AUM, they must register with the SEC as a federally covered adviser.
+Once a firm reaches $100 million of AUM, it is eligible to register with the SEC as a federally covered adviser.
+If the firm exceeds $110 million of AUM, it must register with the SEC as a federally covered adviser.

-Advisers tend to register as federally covered advisers once they reach $100 million of AUM.
-In fact, Dodd-Frank allows advisers that expect to reach at least $100 million of AUM within 120 days to register as a federal-covered adviser (meaning they’re eligible, but are not required to do so).
-Many advisers continue to grow their business by bringing in new clients and through capital appreciation (growth) of the assets they manage.
-However, what if an adviser’s AUM starts declining due to losing clients or investments losing value?
+Many advisers choose to register with the SEC once they reach $100 million of AUM.
+Dodd-Frank also allows an adviser that expects to reach at least $100 million of AUM within 120 days to register as a federal-covered adviser (meaning it’s eligible, but not required).

 Definitions